 “Refined” grains are processed to remove the bran and germ, leaving only the endosperm.
 While this makes for a white, soft, fluffy product (such as white flour or white rice) the brand and germ contain all the nutrients and after processing these beneficial antioxidants and phytochemicals are thrown to the wayside.
 Processed grains are essentially worthless compared to their whole counterparts when it comes to nutrient value.

 Whole grains have a significant, positive impact on our health.
 Consuming these foods lowers the risk of heart disease, diabetes, and cancers.
 (1).
 Knowing this, and that processed grains don’t provide these nutrients, food manufacturers add nutrients back into the processed grain.
-Yep, that’s right- grains are processed to remove the nutritional components, then nutrients are added back in hopes of getting some of the benefit whole grains
+Yep, that’s right- grains are processed to remove the nutritional components, then nutrients are added back in hopes of getting some of the benefit whole grains provide naturally.
+The trouble is, studies show enriched grains don’t carry the same health benefits that unprocessed, whole grains do.

 “Processed grains are essentially worthless compared to their whole counterparts when it comes to nutrient value.”

 You now understand whole grains are better for you than processed grains.
 Got it.
 Now, here’s the really hard part.
 How do you know what you’re eating or buying is a whole grain?
-For example, the terms “wheat flour” and “multigrain” sound like promising names, when in fact those terms don’t imply they are not a processed grain (multigrain only means different grains are used, and wheat flour does not designate
+For example, the terms “wheat flour” and “multigrain” sound like promising names, when in fact those terms don’t imply they are not a processed grain (multigrain only means different grains are used, and wheat flour does not designate wheter it has been refined).
+Manufacturers can also use both processed and whole grains, and as long as some whole grains are used they can claim the product is such.
+It’s no secret food manufacturers use deceiving captions and descriptors to make you think something is healthy.
+So what should you look for to identify a whole grain product?

 The next best method is to look at the first item on the ingredients list.
 It should say “whole”.
 That means the primary ingredient is a whole grain.
 If a whole grain is listed further down the list, that means it isn’t the primary grain source.
 Words like “enriched” or “refined” indicate a processed grain.